 Upwork is an incredibly popular platform that brings together freelancers and companies.
 Here you can find countless job opportunities in all industries.
 All you need to do is to set up a profile and apply for jobs that companies are posting.

 Due to the high competition, many people struggle with scoring jobs here.
 I’ve been using this platform, too, for a couple of years – both as a client and a freelancer.
-If you need more help, check out this blog post where I explain the exact steps how I made more than USD 100,000 on Upwork.
+If you need more help, check out this blog post on how to make money on Upwork where I explain the exact steps of how I made more than $100,000 with the platform.

 Fiverr is similar to Upwork in that it brings freelancers and clients together.
 However, this platform works the other way around.
 You set up a profile and prices for your services.
 Clients can then book you if they think you are a good fit for what they need.

-Make a Full Income with a Part-Time Job
+Make a Full Income with a Part-Time Online Job

 As you can see, there are quite a few high-paying part-time jobs on your laptop out there.
 It all depends on your skills, experiences, and preferences.
 There are also some very helpful part-time job websites where you can find thousands and thousands of flexible remote jobs.